 (e) Reference to any statutory provision includes any modification or amendment of it;

 4. For the purposes of the applicable Data Protection Laws, GOOD ADVICE UK is the “data controller.”
-This means that GOOD ADVICE UK determines the purposes for which, and the manner in which, clients’ Data are processed.
+This means that GOOD ADVICE UK determines the purposes for which and the manner in which, clients’ data is processed.

-GOOD ADVICE UK may collect the following Data, which includes personal data from the client:
+GOOD ADVICE UK may collect the following, which includes personal data from the client:

 (b) Date of birth;